thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Add a new option under _File > Run..._ that allows for searching and running scripts and commands
 - [Feature] Add a keyboard shortcut for running the last searched script or command

-## Playback Shortcuts

-Unreleased:

-- Add an option to playback a Tag Sequence in a randomized order
-- Add separate commands for sequence and randomized sequence playbacks with default keyboard shortcuts (Alt+Enter and Alt+Shift+Enter respectively)